The (History of) Freediving Records

 1913 – 60m: Stotti Georghios, the First Recorded Deep Dive

-The history of freediving records officially started when in 1913, Stotti Georghios had retrieved a missing anchor from the depth of over 60 meters.
+The history of freediving records officially started when, in 1913, Stotti Georghios had retrieved a missing anchor from the depth of over 60 meters.
 Employed by the Italian navy, the diver descended to the legendary ship Regina Margherita.
 The prize for that record was only £5 and lifelong permission to fish with dynamite, while the “athlete” suffered considerable lung and ear trauma during this ordeal.
 At that time, with no freediving physiology knowledge, these disorders were a common thing between the divers.
-But in about 50 years this will fortunately change.
+But in about 50 years, this will fortunately change.

 1949: Raimondo Bucher, a Wager Record